Here are some English soccer terms you might want to know if you’ll be watching British football, aka soccer.

 If your team is attacking and creating chances, then it’s “asking questions” of the defense.

-Finished the game, as in “Ran out 2-1 winners.”
+Won the game, as in “Ran out 2-1 winners.”
 When it’s an away game in a derby, they probably run faster than usual.
 No one ever runs out as losers.

 Immediate expulsion from the game, which opposing players deserve every time one of your lads lands on his arse.